-Organizations that do not currently serve but want to expand their existing services to include LGBTQ or Mexican-descent youth are not eligible for consideration, unless they meet either of the other two reducing inequality criteria.
+Organizations that do not currently serve but want to expand their existing services to include LGBTQ or Mexican-descent youth are only eligible for consideration if they meet either of the other two reducing inequality criteria.
+This grant is not designed to support program or service expansion.